9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 One of Cancun’s highlights is the variety of amazing restaurants of all sorts, from fine dining to cheap eateries.
 While the restaurants of the hotel zone mainly offer international cuisine, you can still try authentic local food in some of the off-the-grid eating spots in Cancun Downtown.

-Joining a local food tour is the best way to have a taste of them all so that can pick the one you like the most and go back for a full dining experience.
+Joining a local food tour is the best way to have a taste of them all, so that you can pick the one you like the most and go back for a full dining experience.

 That’s what I did.
-I joined This tour to see what they were offering and even if I was a local I discovered great hidden eateries in Cancun where I wouldn’t have never stopped on my own.
+I joined this tour to see what they were offering, and even as a local, I discovered great hidden eateries in Cancun that I wouldn’t have found on my own.

-The tour offers a blend of street food experiences and local restaurants, letting you taste dishes like cochinita pibil or other local specialties.
+The tour offers a blend of street food experiences and local restaurants, allowing you to taste dishes such as cochinita pibil and other regional specialties.

-You will also stop by some amazing murals that have been commissioned to local artists to embellish a distressed area.
+You will also stop by some amazing murals that have been commissioned by local artists to embellish a distressed area.

 Here is my favorite food tour in Cancun